hiimkyle/vr2c20/README.md

 # vr2c20

 Notes) We're assuming you have python installed.
 If you do not, install it via the python website.
-Here's a link for the 64 bit python download. https://www.python.org/ftp/python/3.8.4/python-3.8.4-amd64.exe
+Here's a link for the 64 bit python download. https://www.python.org/ftp/python/3.8.4/python-3.8.4-amd64.exe (please make sure you do a custom install, and install for all users in the install and also select "add python to PATH"

 1) From your Windows Desktop, open the command prompt by pressing "Windows+R".
 A run box should open up.
 Type "cmd" in the box and press "ok".
 A new window will pop up.